lngng/moDSTogether/README.md

 ### NOTICE: (1) scenario section needs you!
 (2) Think your project/discord/group could be featured meaningfully, contribute, or constitute a resource and be acknowledged fully?
 Reach out!
-Don't wait, im busy and not looking to spam :)
+Don't wait, im busy and not looking to spam :) (3) [Contact](#contact)

 <p align="center">
   <a href="" rel="noopener">